Meet the governing body

 My experience includes a period as Managing Director of a small Skills training provider, leading the business in the development of new programmes and markets.

 I am passionate about social mobility and see education as a key factor in helping young people to fulfil their aspirations.

-I am the Chair of the Achievement & Families Committee.
+I was a governor at Carlisle Infant School some years ago when both my children attended the schools.
+I am now the Chair of the Achievement & Families Committee.
 You can contact me at: email@example.com

 Derek Winterburn: Co-opted community governor